glasgowm148/ergonaut-handbook/Community/Comparisons.md

 # Smart Contract Platform Comparison Guide

 These comparisons aim to be neutral, but may contain misunderstandings; if you're landing on this page from one of the communities listed - feel free to sign up to this site and make clarifying edits!

+See also the [Crypto Comparison Table](https://docs.google.com/spreadsheets/d/1SBCylFAuJRcvZ47obGXfQz19bHDYdaJznnzemcaBgWk/edit?usp=sharing) sheet where various projects are categorised and ranked.

 # extended UTXO